 How much does business insurance cost for a physiotherapist?

-For a sole practitioner physiotherapist, basic professional indemnity and public liability cover typically costs $1,000 - $2,500 per year.
-A comprehensive package for a multi-practitioner clinic including professional indemnity ($2M+), public liability, material damage, business interruption, and employer's liability may cost $4,000 - $10,000+ per year.
-Premiums vary based on revenue, services offered, staff numbers, and claims history.
+A sole practitioner physiotherapist can typically secure PI and public liability cover for $1,000 to $2,800 per year.
+A comprehensive package for a multi-practitioner clinic with $5M PI, public liability, material damage, business interruption, and workers compensation may cost $5,000 to $12,000 or more per year.
+Premiums vary with revenue, services offered, staff numbers, and claims history.

-No. workers compensation covers personal injury treatment costs for patients, but it does not cover claims of professional negligence, treatment errors, or failure to diagnose.
-If a patient alleges your treatment caused them harm, professional indemnity insurance covers your legal defence and any compensation.
-ACC and professional indemnity cover different things entirely.
+No. Workers compensation covers work-related injuries for employees.
+It does not cover claims of professional negligence, treatment errors, or failure to diagnose.
+If a patient alleges your treatment caused them harm, PI insurance covers your legal defence and any compensation.
+The two schemes address entirely different risks.

 Am I covered for dry needling and acupuncture?

-This depends on your policy.
-Some professional indemnity policies for physiotherapists include dry needling as a standard physiotherapy technique, while others may require a specific endorsement or charge an additional premium.
-If you offer dry needling, acupuncture, or other invasive techniques, confirm with your insurer that these are explicitly covered under your policy.
+Coverage depends on your policy.
+Some PI policies for physiotherapists include dry needling as a standard physiotherapy technique, while others may require a specific endorsement or charge an additional premium.
+If you offer dry needling, acupuncture, or other invasive techniques, confirm with your insurer that they are explicitly covered.

-Do I need separate cover for mobile or home-visit physiotherapy?
+Do I need separate cover for home visits or mobile physiotherapy?

-What happens if the Physiotherapy Board investigates a complaint about me?
+What happens if AHPRA investigates a complaint about me?

-If a complaint is made to the Physiotherapy Board or the Health and Disability Commissioner, you may face a formal investigation, professional conduct hearing, or competence review.
+If a complaint is made to AHPRA or a state health complaints entity, you may face a formal investigation, professional conduct hearing, or competence review.
 Professional indemnity insurance typically covers the legal representation costs for defending yourself in regulatory proceedings.
-Early notification to your insurer is important if you receive a complaint.
+Notify your insurer promptly if you receive a complaint or notification from AHPRA.

 Are my employees covered under my policy?

-Your professional indemnity and public liability insurance generally covers employees and contractors working under your direction.
-However, you should confirm this with your insurer, particularly for locum physiotherapists or independent contractors who may need their own cover.
+Your PI and public liability insurance generally covers employees and contractors working under your direction within the scope of their duties.
+However, confirm this with your insurer, particularly for locum physiotherapists or independent contractors who may need their own cover.
 Your policy may require you to declare the number of practitioners and support staff.

 Can I get insurance if I have previous complaints or claims?

-Yes, most providers will still offer cover if you have previous complaints or claims, though your premium may be higher and some providers may apply exclusions.
-Be upfront about your history when applying - failing to disclose previous claims or regulatory complaints can void your policy.
-If you have a complex history, an insurance broker can help find appropriate cover.
+Yes.
+Most providers will still offer cover even with previous complaints or claims, though your premium may be higher and some providers may apply specific exclusions.
+Be transparent about your history when applying - failing to disclose previous claims or AHPRA complaints can void your policy.
+An insurance broker can help find appropriate cover if your history is complex.

 Ready to Compare Business Insurance for Physiotherapists?